Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/read_write.rst

 NumPy Slicing Syntax
 --------------------------------------

- PnetCDF-python datasets re-use the numpy slicing syntax to read and write to the file.
-Slice specifications are translated directly to PnetCDF “start, count, stride” selections, and are a fast and efficient way to access data in the file.
+ PnetCDF-python datasets re-use the ``numpy`` slicing syntax to read and write to the file.
+Slice specifications are translated directly to PnetCDF-C style of subarray selection, i.e. using index arrays of “start, count, stride”.
  The following slicing arguments are recognized:

  - Indices (var[1,5])
  - Slices (i.e. [:] or [0:10])